lehtisa/tuni_meep_doc/docs/source/symmetries_and_dimensions.rst

-The resolution of our simulation will be proportional to the smallest length of our simulation.
-We also set the force_complex_fields to True.
-This will automatically double the simulation time but including the complex phase terms of our field is crucial for precisely simulating interference.
+The resolution of our simulation will be calculated with the smallest length of our simulation as recommended by the Meeps official documentation.
+ We also set ``force_complex_fields`` to
+True.
+This will automatically double the simulation time but including the complex phase terms of our field is crucial for simulating interference.

 .. code-block :: python